-There is so much to see just outside of Coeur d’Alene that are an easy car ride away.
+There is so much to see just outside of Coeur d’Alene that is an easy car ride away.
 We are partial to the charming lake town of Sandpoint, but there’s also the wild and reclusive Priest Lake and the mining town of Wallace.
-You can get inspiration from our post about the best things to do in Sandpoint and our post about 25 fun things to do in North Idaho.

 That’s our complete list of fun things to do in Coeur d’Alene, Idaho.
 There are always new activities in Coeur d’Alene popping up, so let us know if we miss any.